 The five villages in the area are:

-Florence to Cinque Terre
+Distance from Florence to Cinque Terre: 170km.

 Now that we’ve talked about some of the challenges when it comes to getting from Florence to Cinque Terre safely and easily, it’s about time we recommended the best way to do it.
 As with many other things in foreign countries, you’re best off using an experienced local guide and a pre-booked tour like this one, which solves the problem of getting there and ensures you get a chance to explore all the highlights of the area on foot.
-Travelling with a local also means you won’t waste any time trying to work out what to do next – they’ll have all the inside information and you won’t miss a thing!

 Take to the Water

 Perhaps the best part of the guided trip, though, is the ferry ride that takes you along the coast between the villages.
 Far more picturesque than the train, this allows visitors to get out onto the Mediterranean for a relaxing ride – you might need it after the hike!

 In order to be able to see all five villages from the sea, it is worth starting the ferry ride from Monterosso to Riomaggiore or viceversa.
 For timetables check he following link: